Course Overview

 Study options

-- Part-time (2 semesters): Attend 1 evening on-campus tutorial per week (plus online learning).
-You'll also attend 1 Friday evening and Saturday wananga per topic.
+• Evening classes (part-time) 2 semesters: Attend 1 evening on-campus tutorial per week plus online learning.
+You'll also attend 1 Friday evening and Saturday wananga (learning forums) per topic.